What Does Christmas in Vietnam Look Like?

 Where to go on Christmas Eve

 Most people eagerly look forward to Christmas Eve, especially Christians and young people.
-Perhaps young people are the fastest recipients of new things, they can better integrate with modern festivals and new cultures.
+Typically, you can find young people in many places in the city on Christmas Eve.

-From 11 a.m. to 12 p.m. is the time when people often gather to the big churches in the city to admire the shimmering lights, bustling, but peaceful space as the meaning of Christmas brings.
+From 11 PM to Midnight, it is a time when people often gather at the big churches in the city to admire the shimmering lights and welcome the peaceful space of Christmas.

-In big cities, the cathedral in Hanoi or Notre Dame in Ho Chi Minh City is the most prominent gathering area.
+In big cities in Vietnam, the central cathedral in Hanoi or Notre Dame in Ho Chi Minh City is the most prominent gathering area.
 These churches are the largest concentration of attendees, sharing the Christmas atmosphere.
-Moreover, in Saigon, many interesting activities take place on Nguyen Hue pedestrian street, so do not miss this place on Christmas Eve.
+Moreover, in Saigon, many exciting activities take place on Nguyen Hue pedestrian street, so do not miss this place on Christmas Eve.

 go out for christmas in vietnam